-Open Data

-Is the data open?
-No

-Explanation N/A

-Storage location In a server inside CERTH facilities

-Who CERTH

-Metadata N/A

-How N/A

-Increase data re-use Ν/Α

-Ethics and Data Protection

-Personal Data The dataset includes personal data of the operators.
-There is no need or intention to process and store identification data like name, surname, contact details etc. However, considering the motion activities and health -related data (e.g., heart rate), suggested techniques that will be recommended in the context of WP9, will be applied.
+Personal Data Yes the dataset includes personal data of the operators.
+There is no need or intention to process and store identification data like name, surname, contact details etc. However, considering the motion activities and health -related data (e.g. heart rate), suggested techniques that will be recommended in the context of the context of the project.

-Security Requirements CERTH will collect only the necessary data for research aims, in the context of the project.
 CERTH will apply technical, regulatory and physical security measures in order to secure the protection of personal data and prevent unauthorized access and fraudulent use.
-In addition, the security system will be periodically revised in order to incorporate technological novelties and updating methods in alignment with GDPR regulation.
+In addition, the security system will be periodically revised in order to incorporate technological novelties and updating

-Overview

-Dataset ID WP3_2
+Security Requirements CERTH will collect only the necessary data for research aims, in

 Dataset Title Defect_detection_KLEEMANN

-Work Package WP3

-Task / Deliverable N/A

-Partner(s) TELEVES

 Data Type Derived

-Format N/A

-Description A set of files pertaining to the products' inspection to detect
+Description A set of files pertaining to the products' inspection to detect defects.
+Image data have been collected through the use of a wabcam.
+Elevator-weight displacement and velocity are estimated using a soft sensor model.

-defects.
-Planned to be collected in the production line via suitable sensors (e.g., noise, vibration, RGB & Depth camera etc.)

-Data Size N/A
+Data Size Not finalized yet

-Status Planned

-Use in OPTIMAI To minimize defects in the production line (UC1 - Zero defect quality inspection).
-Specifically, for KLEEMANN: KPI-PS3.2: Speed- up of the quality inspection process by 30% KPI-PS3.3: Improve final product quality by 5%, as measured by speed, vibrations and noise
+Use in OPTIMAITo minimize defects in the production line (UC1 - Zero defect quality inspection).
+Specifically for KLEEMANN: KPI-PS3.2: Speed-up of the quality inspection process by 30% KPI-PS3.3: Improve final product quality by 5%, as measured by speed, vibrations and noise.

-Use beyond OPTIMAI N/A
+Use beyond OPTIMAI Benchmarking for offline reinforcement learning algorithms.

-Open Data

-Is the data open?
-No

-Explanation N/A

-Storage location In a server inside CERTH facilities

-Who CERTH

-Metadata N/A

-How N/A

-Increase data re-use N/A

-Ethics and Data Protection

-Personal Data The dataset includes personal data of the operators.
-There is no need or intention to process and store identification data like name, surname, contact details etc. However, considering the motion activities and health -related data (e.g., heart rate), suggested techniques that will be recommended in the context of WP9, will be applied.

-Security Requirements CERTH will collect only the necessary data for research aims, in the context of the project.
+How With any programming language - machine learning framework the context of the project.
 CERTH will apply technical, regulatory and physical security measures in order to secure the protection of personal data and prevent unauthorized access and fraudulent use.
-In addition, the security system will be periodically revised in

-order to incorporate technological novelties and updating methods in alignment with GDPR regulation.
+In addition, the security system will be periodically revised in order to incorporate technological novelties and updating

-Overview

-Dataset ID WP3_3
+Personal Data No personal data is included.

+Security Requirements CERTH will collect only the necessary data for research aims, in

 Dataset Title Defect_detection_MICROSEMI

-Work Package WP3

-Task / Deliverable N/A

-Partner(s) MICROSEMI

 Data Type Derived

-Format N/A

-Details

 Description A set of files pertaining to the products' inspection to detect defects.
-Planned to be collected in the production line via suitable sensors (e.g., RGB & Depth camera etc.)
+Dataset files contain information about the volume of each glue deposit of a small number of sample PCBs.
+The dataset was created and annotated using a laser profilometer and a machine vision camera.

-Data Size N/A
+Data Size 1980 image samples, 4.9 MB

-Status Planned

-Use in OPTIMAI To minimize defects in the production line (UC1 - Zero defect quality inspection).
-Specifically, for MICROSEMI: KPI-PS2.1: Reduce process failure rate from 1% to 0.4%, KPI-PS2.3: Increase production capacity
+Use in OPTIMAITo minimize defects in the production line (UC1 - Zero defect quality inspection).
+Specifically for MICROSEMI: KPI-PS2.1: Reduce process failure rate from 1% to 0.4%, KPI-PS2.3: Increase production capacity influence of label noise

-Use beyond OPTIMAI N/A
+Use beyond OPTIMAI Benchmarking for robust regression algorithms under the framework

-Open Data

-ls the data open?
-No
+Is the data open?
+Yes

-Explanation N/A

-Storage location In a server inside CERTH facilities

-Who CERTH

-Metadata N/A

-How N/A

-Increase data re-use N/A

-Ethics and Dat Protection a Personal Data The dataset includes personal data of the operators.
-There is no need or intention to process and store identification data like name, surname, contact details etc. However, considering the motion activities and health -related data (e.g., heart rate), suggested techniques that will be recommended in the context of WP9, will be applied.
+How With any programming language - machine/image processing

+Personal Data No personal data is included.

 Security Requirements CERTH will collect only the necessary data for research aims, in the context of the project.
 CERTH will apply technical, regulatory and physical security measures in order to secure the protection of personal data and prevent unauthorized access and fraudulent use.
-In addition, the security system will be periodically revised in order to incorporate technological novelties and updating methods in alignment with GDPR regulation.
+In addition, the security system will be periodically revised in order to incorporate technological novelties and updating